jrmdev/mitm_relay/README.md

 Hackish way to intercept and modify non-HTTP protocols through Burp &amp; others with support for SSL and STARTTLS interception

 This script is a very simple, quick and easy way to MiTM any arbitrary protocol through existing traffic interception software such as Burp Proxy or [Proxenet](https://github.com/hugsy/proxenet).
 It can be particularly useful for thick clients security assessments.
 It saves you from the pain of having to configure specific setup to intercept exotic protocols, or protocols that can't be easily intercepted.
-At the moment it supports TCP-only protocols.
+TCP and UDP are supported.

 STARTTLS is supported (thanks to https://github.com/ipopov/starttls-mitm), which makes it usable against protocols like XMPP, IMAP, SMTP, IRC, etc.